New Jersey Bus Accident Lawyers

 - Other Drivers – Sometimes other motorists cause bus accidents through reckless driving and violating traffic laws

 Bus accident cases often involve multiple insurance policies and complex liability issues, which is why it is crucial to work with an experienced bus accident lawyer.
-At Mazie Slater, our attorneys have been recognized as some of the best bus accident attorneys in New Jersey by various rating and award firms — and included in their “best” and “top” lists, and we are proud to be recognized each and every year..
+At Mazie Slater, our attorneys have been recognized by various rating and award institutions as among the best bus accident attorneys in New Jersey.
 Contact us today for a free consultation.

 Compensation for Bus Accident Injuries